 Humans evolved to stand upright.

-The reverse evolution that sitting cause is still slowly killing us.
-According to the latest Scientific Journal reports, sitting at desk for eight hours a day has been shown to increase chances of an early death by 10-20 percent, increasing the risk of contracting chronic health problems, such as heart disease, diabetes and some cancers.
+The reverse evolution that sitting causes is still slowly killing us.
+According to the latest Scientific Journal reports, sitting at a desk for eight hours a day has been shown to increase the chances of early death by 10-20 percent, increasing the risk of contracting chronic health problems, such as heart disease, diabetes, and some cancers.
 Sedentary people have also been shown to be more prone to obesity, which also comes with a variety of health risks.
 I would also argue, and it has been shown, that sitting at a desk can be bad for your mental health as well, increasing incidents of anxiety and depression.

 Give me an email at More.Info@HappyBodyBerlin.com to tell me how it worked for you.

 Billy Wayne Blackwell II is a certified personal fitness trainer, working at Holmes Place Wellness Spa in Berlin, Germany.

 He is also the certified Happy Body Mentor in Berlin.
 Come see him if you are interested in finding a lifestyle that keeps your body happy.